What is vinyl fencing made of?

 For strata or other multi-family dwellings, keeping any fires contained to as few units as possible is crucial.
 Wood fencing will spread the fire from point to point, leading to every unit possibly catching fire from the wood fence.

-What colors and styles are available?
+What colours and styles are available?

 Can vinyl be painted?